 People who are looking into how to get a paralegal certificate often run into a lot of information about paralegal certification, which can create confusion about the process of becoming a paralegal.
 As similar as those two terms may be, the credentials they convey are distinctly different.

 A paralegal certificate sets you on a path to a career as a paralegal - providing the educational foundation to earn the necessary credentials to work as a paralegal with a law office or in other professional settings.
+Educational programs like the certificate of completion here at Bryant & Stratton College, help to provide the framework for those seeking employment in the field.
 Paralegal certifications, on the other hand, are credentials that are earned by individuals who are already practicing paralegals.
 They are granted by professional associations , states or agencies, and are earned by passing a qualification exam and meeting educational and other requirements set forth by the issuing organization.

 Paralegal certificate programs: The Academic path to your paralegal certificate

-Getting your paralegal certificate means earning it through a paralegal certificate program.
+Getting your paralegal certificate of completion means earning it through an academic program.
 These are offered by various institutions, including colleges, universities, trade schools and specialty schools.
 Depending upon the program you choose, you may complete your studies in a traditional classroom environment or online, via distance learning options.
 Some programs use a combination of both methods.

 Some paralegal certificate programs are post-baccalaureate programs, requiring a bachelor's degree to be eligible, although some programs allow enrollment with an associate's degree.
 Your degree need not be in paralegal studies – a degree in virtually any discipline is acceptable.
-Other certificate programs are geared towards high school graduates.
+Other certificate programs are geared towards students with no prior collegiate experience.

 Many schools offer a variety of paralegal certificate programs , ranging from basic paralegal programs to programs for individuals who wish to specialize in a certain area of law, such as business, civil or criminal litigation, for instance.
 For those who may want to emphasize several areas of practice, some institutions offer customized certificate programs.